Doenet/service/API.md

 the newly created resource.

 ## PUT /learners/:user/progress

-Record progress on this worksheet, as defined by the Referer header.

-(Test to ensure that Origin is consistent with Referer.)

 ## GET /learners/:user/progress

-Record progress on this worksheet, as defined by the Referer header.
+Retrieve or record progress on this worksheet, as defined by the Referer header.

 (Test to ensure that Origin is consistent with Referer.)

-## PUT /learners/:user/worksheets/:worksheet/progress
+## PUT /learners/:user/state

-record progress on this worksheet

-## PUT /learners/:user/worksheets/:worksheet/state
+## GET /learners/:user/state

-Record the page state for the given worksheet.
+Fetch or record the page state for the given worksheet.

 ## POST /learners/:user/worksheets/:worksheet/statements